-According to the Guidelines on FAIR Data Management of European Commission this section of a Data and Publication Management Plan is expected to give answers to the following issues:
+According to the Guidelines on FAIR Data Management of European Commission this section of a Data and Publication Management Plan is giving answers to the following issues:

-- Specify how the data will be licenced to permit the widest re-use possible. - Specify when the data will be made available for re-use. - Specify whether the data produced and/or used in the project is useable by third parties, in particular after the end of the project.
-If the re-use of some data is restricted, explain why. - Describe data quality assurance processes. - Specify the length of time for which the data will remain re-usable.
+- Specify how the data is licenced to permit the widest re-use possible. - Specify when the data is made available for re-use. - Specify whether the data produced and/or used in the project is useable by third parties, in particular after the end of the project.
+If the re-use of some data is restricted, explain why. - Describe data quality assurance processes. - Specify the length of time for which the data remains re-usable.